syncfusion-content/maui-docs/MAUI/Scheduler/events.md

 * `Sender`: This contains the `SfScheduler` object.

-* `DoubleTapped`: this double tapped action performed on an Scheduler element can be found in the `SchedulerDoubleTappedEventArgs`, you can see details about the double-tapped dates, appointments, and elements.
+* `DoubleTapped`: This double tapped action performed on a Scheduler element can be found in the SchedulerDoubleTappedEventArgs, and you can see the details about the double-tapped dates, appointments, and elements.

     * `Appointments`: Returns the double-tapped appointments.
     * `Date` : Returns the double-tapped date.